typst/typst/docs/src/reference/scripting.md

 Sum is #add(2, 3).
 ```

-Let bindings can also be used to unpack arrays.
+Let bindings can be used to destructure arrays.
 Note that the underscore `_`
 is special in these assignments, as it can be used multiple times in the
 same assignment.